nasfong/frontend-engineer/README.md

 _React (vite)
 _Data loader (api)

-#HOW TO START (make sure you already have node.js ,npm or yarn)
+#HOW TO START (make sure you already have node.js(version 16 aleast ,npm or yarn)

 1.npm install